Gradual Rollout

 Cleaning up

-Once a flag is at 100% and you've confirmed everything is stable:
+Once a flag reaches 100% and you have confirmed everything is stable:

 - Remove the flag check from your code